afmika/afQuanta/README.md

 afQuanta is a basic quantum computing library written in Haskell

 ## QBit / QVector
-* You can create a QBit from a QVector, a special kind of vector where all components are complex numbers, the input vector should be unitary.
+* You can create a `QBit` from a `QVector`, a special kind of vector where all components are complex numbers, the input vector should be unitary.
-* A qubit only takes a 2^N vector as input
+* A qubit only takes a `2^N` vector as input

 ```Haskell
 -- |my_qubit> = i|1>